M45-Science/ChatWire/README.md

 ./ChatWire
 ```
 Ensure the generated configuration files contain your Discord token, application ID, guild ID and channel ID, along with Factorio credentials.

+### Web Control Panel

+Moderators can generate a temporary token with the `/web-panel` command.
+The control panel exposes
+server information similar to the `/info` command such as versions, uptime, next map reset and
+player statistics.
+It also provides buttons for common moderator actions like starting or stopping
+Factorio, synchronising mods or updating the game.
+Open the link provided by `/web-panel` in a web
+browser and supply the token as a query parameter.